Far3000-YT/AI-Responder-BgProcess/README.md

 # Responder using AI APIs (works on anything, quizzes, normal questions... etc)
-# AI used : Gemini 2.5 Pro Experimental (smartest model as of now)

-project should not work for now unless u fix it manually
+ai used : Gemini 2.5 Pro Experimental (smartest model as of now) project should not work for now unless u fix it manually

 will redo the README.md completely #inwork